vicc/chameleon/README.md

 GradientColor(gradientStyle, frame, colors);
 ```
 Note: If you use the Chameleon Shorthand, and use the NSArray literal ```@[]``` to set the array of colors, make sure you add parenthesis around it, or else you'll get an error.

+Note: Also note that `UIGradientStyleRadial` only uses a maximum of 2 colors at the moment.
+So if more colors are provided, they will not show.

 ###UIStatusBarStyle Methods
 ####Contrasting UIStatusBarStyle